 The Bulliner-Clayton Visual Arts Center, along with the adjoining "Second Street House", supports studies in: Art for Children, Art History, Drawing, Graphic Design, Painting, Photography, Printmaking, 2D and 3D Design.
-Each discipline is supported with fully equipped classrooms providing all the necessary resources to earn a Bachelor of Arts degree in: Graphic Design, Interior Design or Studio Arts.
+Each discipline is supported with fully equipped classrooms providing all the necessary resources to earn a Bachelor of Arts degree in: Graphic Design or Studio Arts.

 The sky lit lobby welcomes students into the visual arts building, where artworks from the private collection, modern furniture and a 40" flat screen monitor create a space for congregating.
 Adjacent to the lobby is the Troy Plunk Art Gallery, showcasing five to six exhibitions a year of local, regional and student artists.
 With its high ceilings, track lighting and windows providing natural light, The Bulliner-Clayton Visual Arts Building provides the perfect atmosphere for working in all major areas of fine art.